 There seemed to be another weird roadside attraction in Northern California with every turn.
 This was especially true as we came closer to Redwood National Park.
-Whilst we didn’t stop at many of them we enjoyed spotting them and laughing at the weirdness of it all as we drove.
+Whilst we didn’t stop at all of them we enjoyed spotting them and laughing at the weirdness of it all as we drove.

-Big Tree Drive Thrus
+1. Big Tree Drive Thrus

 Back before people understood chopping down trees wasn’t the best thing to do, people would create holes in tree trunks big enough to drive through.
 You can still see some of these along California’s northern coastline if you so wish.
 Most of them are in the ‘Avenue of Giant’s section of the road which is well signposted.

-The last also has a Step-Thru Stump and an Drive-on Tree where a fallen giant has been given a partially paved ramp up, so you can photograph your car off-roading.
+The last also has a Step-Thru Stump and a Drive-on Tree where a fallen giant has been given a partially paved ramp-up, so you can photograph your car off-roading.

-Van Damme Pygmy Forest
+2. Van Damme Pygmy Forest

 Take a short hike in the Pygmy Forest.
 The roundtrip hike on the Pygmy Forest Discovery Trail will take you into the weird, and famous, Van Damme Pygmy Forest.
-This forest is so called as adult pine and cypress tress stand stunted at 8ft6 tall.
-That’s tiny for these types of trees!
-The trail takes you along a raised walkway which makes the forest seem even smaller!
+This forest is so called because the adult pine and cypress trees stand stunted at 8 ft 6 tall.

 Don’t worry, you’re not walking on super sharp glass!
 Glass Beach was originally used as a dumping ground for local residents.
 They’d put all their rubbish here including glass bottles and containers.

-Note: Don’t take away the glass otherwise it ruins Glass Beach for future visitors!
+- Note: Don’t take away the glass otherwise it ruins Glass Beach for future visitors!

 A huge whale sculpture sits in an undersized pool outside a rental home.
 The whale was purposely created to be a roadside attraction and it’s definitely a bit of a weird roadside attraction!
-Apparently the whale spouts water every hour from 10am-3pm.
+Apparently, the whale spouts water every hour from 10 am -3 pm.

-The Immortal Tree
+5. The Immortal Tree

 Along the Avenue of Giants scenic highway is a sign for the Immortal Tree.
 This redwood tree is believed to be almost 1,000 years old and has survived lightning, fire, floods and a couple of axes.

 Whilst immortal, that’s not to say the tree hasn’t suffered somewhat.
 It was once 298ft tall and is now 258ft.

-The Eternal Tree House
+6. The Eternal Tree House